-West Yorkshire (including Bradford, Calderdale, Kirklees, Leeds and Wakefield), is located in Yorkshire and The Humber.
+West Yorkshire (including Bradford, Calderdale, Kirklees, Leeds and Wakefield) is in the Yorkshire and The Humber of England.
 It has a population of around 2,220,000 and covers approximately 200,000 hectares.
 Here is a list of nearby or neighbouring counties: Derbyshire, Greater Manchester, Lancashire, North Yorkshire, South Yorkshire.

 The county of West Yorkshire was formed in 1974 and is made up of the five metropolitan boroughs of Calderdale, Kirklees and the cities of Bradford, Leeds and Wakefield.
 Located in Halifax in the borough of Calderdale, Bankfield Museum is within a listed Victorian Mansion, which has an impressive entrance hall, marble fireplaces, painted ceilings and walls decorated with classical designs.
 The museum collection includes textiles, costumes and the Duke of Wellingtons Regiment Museum.
 There are also a range of temporary exhibitions and events held at the museum.
 The Elizabethan manor house Oakwell Hall is in Birstall, within the borough of Kirklees.
 Visitors can appreciate the restoration of the interior decorations and furnishings of rooms inside the house and enjoy walking through the surrounding parkland and gardens.
 Performing arts venues in West Yorkshire include the Alhambra Theatre in Bradford, the Theatre Royal Wakefield, the City Varieties Music Hall in Leeds, the West Yorkshire Playhouse in Leeds and Square Chapel Centre For The Arts in Halifax.